apivich-h/apivich-h.github.io/_posts/2020-07-31-i-graduated.md

 ## What were your _least_ favourite classes?

 Amongst my physics classes, definitely Nuclear Physics.
 I didn't really like the content of the class (as in it wasn't really that interesting to me).
 It all seemed like a whole bunch of maths and theories about the subatomic particles and their behaviours, and it just never clicked in my head.
-It wasn't a class which I wanted to go home and read more about, I just did the bare minimum to get through the class.

 Outside the physics classes, I also took a couple of classes where the contents were somewhat interesting, but studying for their exams was a painful experience.
 Two that came to mind for me were Science of Food (which just boiled down to remembering a lot of chemistry and biology facts), and Introduction to Geology (partially because I took this class in my last term when I already had a lot of other things I had to do already).

 ## Any regrets with your choices of classes?

 One regret I had about my electives was picking Astrophysics over the other physics electives.
 Don't get me wrong, Astrophysics is a perfectly good class (it teaches you space stuff which of course is interesting), but it isn't as interesting as pop science would make it out to be.
-I very soon realise that there were much more interesting electives on offer which came later on, including Computational Physics (which I sort of did quite a bit along the way anyway), Differential Geometry (which I would have loved), and even Plasma Physics.
+I very soon realise that there were much more interesting electives on offer which came later on, including Differential Geometry (which I would have loved), and even Plasma Physics.

 Outside that, I really wanted to take Introduction to Philosophy.
 Every semester since I had the idea to take this class, I either had too many other classes I had to take already, or the class was not open.
 Most terms I just went, "eh, I'll try again next term".
 And then my last term came and I never took the class.
 Had to take Logic instead to fulfil the required credits which was okay but still wasn't really my preferred choice.